 By car

-The ideal is to rent a car and travel the island cross-country.
+The ideal is to rent a car and travel around the island.
 The scooter option is not really suitable due to the unpredictable weather.
 Being independent of buses while exploring the island is a great advantage in the Azores, as the island offers a number of sightseeing spots, including parking.
 Each such viewpoint is a great attraction and it would be a shame not to take advantage of them.

 Azores roads are narrow and winding, so the journey will be very slow.
 On the other hand, traffic is light even in the tourist season and driving is rather relaxed.
 The largest city, Ponta Delgada, doesn't suffer from any traffic jams either, so there's nothing to worry about.